librz/all-about-typescript/use-object-instead-of-enums.md

 TypeScript has the built-in `Enum` keyword, but it's flawed in some ways & u should use POJO(plain old javascript object) instead.

-The main benifit of using Enum: Enum is like a union type, but also provides a way to reference value by key.
-Being able to get value by key make it way harder to make silly mistakes such as mispelling.
+The main benifit of using Enum: Enum is like a union type, but it also allows you to reference value by key.
+Being able to get value by key makes it way harder to make silly mistakes such as mispelling.

 The following is an example of treating object as enum: